Shiana410/nextjs-dashboard/Readme.md

 }
 ```
 >>
+>>
 ### 10. Partial Prerendering
 > #### Static vs. Dynamic Routes
->> For most web apps built today, you either choose between static and dynamic rendering for your entire application, or for a specific route.
+>> For most web apps built today, you either choose between static and dynamic rendering for your entire application or for a specific route.
 And in Next.js, if you call a dynamic function in a route (like querying your database), the entire route becomes dynamic.
+>>
 >> However, most routes are not fully static or dynamic.
-For example, consider an ecommerce site.
+For example, consider an e-commerce site.
 You might want to statically render the majority of the product information page, but you may want to fetch the user's cart and recommended products dynamically, this allows you show personalized content to your users.
+>>
 > #### What is Partial Prerendering
 >> A new rendering model that allows you to combine the benefits of static and dynamic rendering in the same route.
+>>
 >> When a user visits a route:
 >> + A static route shell that includes the navbar and product information is served, ensuring a fast initial load.
 >> + The shell leaves holes where dynamic content like the cart and recommended products will load in asynchronously.
 >> + The async holes are streamed in parallel, reducing the overall load time of the page.
+>>
 > #### How does Partial Prerendering work?
 >> Partial Prerendering uses React's Suspense (which you learned about in the previous chapter) to defer rendering parts of your application until some condition is met (e.g. data is loaded).
+>>
 >> The Suspense fallback is embedded into the initial HTML file along with the static content.
 At build time (or during revalidation), the static content is prerendered to create a static shell.
 The rendering of dynamic content is postponed until the user requests the route.
+>>
 >> Wrapping a component in Suspense doesn't make the component itself dynamic, but rather Suspense is used as a boundary between your static and dynamic code.
+>>
 > #### Implementing Partial Prerendering
 >> Enable PPR for your Next.js app by adding the ppr option to your ```next.config.mjs``` file:
 >>